 - Coaches should be aware that local restrictions may be in place for sport and physical activity and this should be considered as part of risk assessment planning and will dictate what activity can be coached, indoors and outdoors and to whom.
 See Table A for further information about protection levels.

-- Coaches can take organised outdoor group training sessions at all protection levels with a maximum of 30 people involved at any one time or as agreed through approved SGB Guidance and Scottish Government (COVID-19): guidance on the opening of indoor and outdoor sport and leisure facilities.
-They should ensure to follow specific guidance on sporting bubbles within this document.
+- Coaches can run organised outdoor group training sessions in protection Levels 0-3 (up to Level 4 for children under 12 years of age) with a maximum of 30 people involved at any one time or as agreed through approved SGB Guidance and Scottish Government (COVID-19): guidance on the opening of indoor and outdoor sport and leisure facilities.
+They should ensure to follow specific guidance on sporting bubbles within this page.